RIOT-OS/Tutorials/slides/slides.md

 # Multithreading
 ## Threads in RIOT
-* Threads in RIOT are functions with signiture
+* Threads in RIOT are functions with signature

 ```C
 void *thread_handler(void *arg);